Chapter 36: “The Destructive Shell”

 We got McDonald’s breakfast (to go) and went to my blood work check-up, then returned to the House of the demented clown.
 Curse you and your damned food! …but thank you for letting me crash at your pad.

-I slept on the couch that night, watching the news updates of the fire over the next day and a half.
-They had to wait the fire out, and eventually stopped adding to its exterior.
-They blocked off the nearby streets and kept everything else at a distance, then finally ended the battle with the buildings destruction; letting the flame fly free just long enough before it was snuffed out.
+I slept on the couch that night, watching the news updates on the fire over the next day and a half.
+They had to wait the fire out and eventually stopped adding to its exterior.
+They blocked off the nearby streets and kept everything else at a distance, then finally ended the battle with the destruction of the building; letting the flame fly free just long enough before it was snuffed out.

 I awoke the next day in pain; I slept wrong.
 I held my back as I looked out the window, hoping to see something else exciting nearby.
 Maybe I’ll settle in Bangor one day, it seemed like the “happening” place to be.

 CREDITS– All photos were taken (except the link to the BDN) by Jeff Kirlin, The Thing of the Moment Photography.

 This is an ongoing story of my personal battle with Cancer.
 My hope is that it helps others who are currently experiencing their own battles (whether it be for themselves or a loved one) or to help with early detection.